dietrichm/dotfiles/README.md

 ## Linting source files

-Lua files are linted using [Luacheck](https://github.com/luarocks/luacheck).
+Lua files in this repository are linted using [Luacheck](https://github.com/luarocks/luacheck) and [StyLua](https://github.com/JohnnyMorganz/StyLua).
+You need to install these tools yourself.

-To lint all source files, run `make lint`.
-Lua files can be linted separately using `make lint-lua`.
+To lint all Lua files, run `make lint` or `make lint-lua`.

 ## License